 The top VR companies ensure that each product is thoroughly tested and runs without any glitches before it’s handed over to the client.
 There are some built-in features in the Unity3D platform and certain tools like AirTest and Xcode that allow for the testing of some aspects of a VR app.
 However, for a comprehensive test that ensures the application meets safety and usability standards, developer teams must devise their own methods.

-With that, we come to the end of our detailed breakdown of the methodology we followed to rank the leading virtual reality companies working in the US.
+With that, we come to the end of our detailed breakdown of the methodology we followed to rank the leading virtual reality companies.
 With our tips on how to best utilize this list, we’re sure we’ve managed to simplify your task of zeroing in on the best partner to fulfill your VR strategy.